johnzeng/vimhome/README.md

 # custom feature that you may need to know
-- auto reload a vim script after saving it if you are editing a `.vim` file.
+- auto save file.
+- undo history.
+You can undo it even after you reopen a file
 - `<A-w>` in insert mode to use smart delete, this allows you to delete a word until under score or uppper case.
 Try it out.
 - `<leader>f` to open a fzf (fuzzy finder)
 - `<leader>b` to open a buff searcher
 - `<c-p>` to open a fuuzy history searcher
 - `<leader>q` to quit vim
-- `<leader>s` to save all files you have opened
 - `<leader>j` and `<leader>k` to move to next buffer or previous buffer
 - `<C-e>` in normal mode to open a register list and then input any id so you can paste the content in the register into your buffer
 - `<C-e>` in virsual mode to copy from vim to system clipboard (need clipboard feature support, read `:help clipboard` for more info)